dotnet/runtime/src/libraries/System.Formats.Cbor/src/PACKAGE.md

 <!-- A description of the package and where one can find more documentation -->

-Provides support for reading and writing values in Concise Binary Object Representation (CBOR), as originally defined in [IETF RFC 7049](https://www.ietf.org/rfc/rfc7049.html).
+Provides support for reading and writing values in Concise Binary Object Representation (CBOR) format, as originally defined in [IETF RFC 7049](https://www.ietf.org/rfc/rfc7049.html).

 ## Key Features